amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 *  Build or run the develop branch version of RCCL and see if the problem persists.
 *  Try an earlier RCCL version (minor or major).
-*  If you recently made changes to the ROCm runtime configuration, KFD/driver or compiler, run the test again with the previous configuration.
+*  If you recently changed the ROCm runtime configuration, KFD/driver, or compiler, rerun the test with the previous configuration.

 .. _analyze-performance-info: